BorumTech/BorumForum/.github/PULL_REQUEST_TEMPLATE.md

 Some examples of changelog entries from earlier releases:

-  - Adds support for Python 3 in GitHub Desktop CLI for macOS users
+  - Made Borum fully mobile compatible
-  - Fixes problem with commit being reset when switching between History and Changes tabs
+  - You can follow and ignore topics
-  - Fixes caret in co-author selector, which is hidden when dark theme is enabled
+  - Edit any of your posts
-  - Improves status parsing performance when handling thousands of changed files
+  - Delete any of your posts

 -->